Marita Lindahl

 The pageant was held in London, England.
 Lindahl was described by pageant director Eric Morley as having "the haunting beauty and intrigue of a Greta Garbo".
 The first runner-up was Lilian Madsen from Denmark, second runner-up Adele Kruger from South Africa and third runner-up Jacqueline Tapia from Tunisia.

 Lindahl ran one of the most popular restaurants in Helsinki.
 Later she moved to England.
 She lived in Oxford.

+Lindahl died on March 21, 2017, of a heart attack at the age of 78.